zonneplan/KiBot/docs/source/configuration/outputs/panelize.rst

                   -  *min_distance* :index:`: <pair: output - panelize - options - configs - tabs; min_distance>` Alias for mindistance.
                   -  ``mindistance`` :index:`: <pair: output - panelize - options - configs - tabs; mindistance>` [number|string] Minimal spacing between the tabs.
 If there are too many tabs, their count is reduced.
                      Used for *fixed*.
+                  -  *patch_corners* :index:`: <pair: output - panelize - options - configs - tabs; patch_corners>` Alias for patchcorners.
+                  -  ``patchcorners`` :index:`: <pair: output - panelize - options - configs - tabs; patchcorners>` [boolean=true] The full tabs are appended to the nearest flat face of the PCB.
+If the PCB has sharp corners, you want to add patches of substrate to these corners.
+However, if the PCB has fillet or miter, you don't want to apply the patches.
                   -  ``spacing`` :index:`: <pair: output - panelize - options - configs - tabs; spacing>` [number|string] The maximum spacing of the tabs.
 Used for *spacing*.
                   -  *tab_footprints* :index:`: <pair: output - panelize - options - configs - tabs; tab_footprints>` Alias for tabfootprints.
                   -  ``tabfootprints`` :index:`: <pair: output - panelize - options - configs - tabs; tabfootprints>` [string='kikit:Tab'] The footprint/s used for the *annotation* type.
 You can specify a list of footprints separated by comma.